Sohla El-Waylly

 Sohla El-Waylly (née Nusrath Sohla Muzib) is an American chef, restaurateur, author, and YouTube personality.
-She currently creates recipes and hosts web video series for History and the New York Times Cooking YouTube channel.
-She also serves as a judge on the culinary reality competition "The Big Brunch".
+She has previously created recipes and hosted web video series for History and the New York Times Cooking YouTube channel, and now releases cooking video content on a YouTube channel she shares with her husband Ham named Sohla and Ham.
+She also served as a judge on the culinary reality competition The Big Brunch.

 Her first cookbook, Start Here: Instructions for Becoming a Better Cook, was released in October 2023.
 The same title is the 2024 James Beard Award General Winner: Book.

 Previously, she was an assistant food editor at Bon Appétit, where she appeared in videos produced for the magazine's YouTube channel.
 Later, she produced videos with Food52 and Andrew Rea on the Babish Culinary Universe YouTube channel.

 Early life and education

 Sohla Muzib (সোহলা মুজিব) was raised in Los Angeles in a Bangladeshi-American family who owned a Baskin-Robbins store.
 She continued in the restaurant industry by working for Outback Steakhouse.

 She went to University of California, Irvine, where she studied economics and worked at a Cheesecake Factory on the side.

 Beginning in 2008, El-Waylly attended The Culinary Institute of America (CIA).
 She says that while at CIA, she was sexually harassed by a dean, and when she spoke up a female dean told her, "That's what happens in the real world.
 You better get used to it."